skyleilani/true-or-false/README.md

 # true-or-false

-true or false based equation game
+A true or false based equation game

+Just a fun project built with React, TailwindCSS, & the Framer Motion library

 # Getting Started with Create React App